TidyUtilities

 Frequently asked questions

 Yes.
-Paste JSON and run the validator to see whether it can be parsed.
+Paste JSON and run the validator to check whether the text can be parsed as valid JSON.

 Does it validate against a schema?